doomsower/react-native-yandexmapkit/README.md

 This is a wrapper around Yandex Map Kit for [iOS](https://github.com/yandexmobile/yandexmapkit-ios) and [Android](https://github.com/yandexmobile/yandexmapkit-android).

 Since original projects are in deep coma, here I only support features that I needed for my other projects.
 If you need markers, callouts or polygons, I suggest you use [react-native-maps](https://github.com/lelandrichardson/react-native-maps).
 However, if you must use yandex map kit in your react-native projects and you need any of these features, I encourage you to contribute.
 Just be sure to check out both of the original SDKs before you implement anything, because they are quite different!

+Note that Android version might not work properly on emulators, which results in map tiles not being rendered.

 ![Android](https://raw.githubusercontent.com/doomsower/react-native-yandexmapkit/master/images/rn-ymk-android.gif)
 ![iOS](https://raw.githubusercontent.com/doomsower/react-native-yandexmapkit/master/images/rn-ymk-ios.gif)

 ## Installation

-`$ npm install react-native-yandex-map-kit --save`
+`$ npm install react-native-yandexmapkit --save`

 ### Android